dogmax/ShardCap/readme.md

 # ShardCap for WoW version 1.12
-Automatically delete soul shards above a certain amount (default 28).
+Automatically delete soul shards above a certain amount (default 12).
+At levels 10-20 I normally set it 5 because bags are small and soulbags come later.

 Deletes soulshards when you exit combat.

-TODO: If you or your pet is dead, don't delete any shards.

 Change cap to 5: /shardcap 5